docjason/XmlValidate/README.txt

 Next run XmlValidate on your own XML documents using appropriate .bat file (xv.bat, kml22.bat, etc.).

-Run xv.bat on your favoriate XML files by filename, directory, or URL.
+Run xv.bat on your favorite XML files by filename, directory, or URL.

 Configuration